crabby-lang/crab/README.md

 Write new crabby libraries and applications!

 > [!WARNING]
-> Crab is still in development, changes will occur
+> Crab is under active development and is not stable yet.

 ## Commands